Tattoo: Health risks

-The pain of tattooing can range from uncomfortable to excruciating depending on the location of the tattooing the body.
-The pain can cause fainting.
+The pain of tattooing can range from uncomfortable to excruciating, depending on the location of the tattoo on the body.
+With the use of modern numbing creams, pain may be eliminated or reduced.
+Fainting can occur during tattoo procedures, but is not considered very likely.

-Because it requires breaking the immunologic barrier formed by the skin, tattooing carries health risks including infection and allergic reactions.
+Because it requires breaking the immunologic barrier formed by the skin, tattooing carries health risks, including infection and allergic reactions.
 Modern tattooists reduce health risks by following universal precautions working with single-use items and sterilizing their equipment after each use.
 Many jurisdictions require that tattooists have blood-borne pathogen training such as that provided through the Red Cross and OSHA.
-As of 2009 (in the United States) there have been no reported cases of HIV contracted from tattoos.
+As of 2024, the U.S. Centers for Disease Control and Prevention said there have been no known cases of HIV contracted from tattoos.

 In amateur tattooing, such as the practice in prisons, there is an elevated risk of infection.
-Infections that can theoretically be transmitted by the use of unsterilized tattoo equipment or contaminated ink include surface infections of the skin, fungal infections, some forms of hepatitis, herpes simplex virus, HIV, staph, tetanus, and tuberculosis.
+Infections that can theoretically be transmitted by the use of unsterilized tattoo equipment or contaminated ink include surface infections of the skin, fungal infections, some forms of hepatitis, herpes simplex virus, staph, tetanus, and tuberculosis.

 Tattoo inks have been described as "remarkably nonreactive histologically".
 However, cases of allergic reactions to tattoo inks, particularly certain colors, have been medically documented.
 This is sometimes due to the presence of nickel in an ink pigment, which triggers a common metal allergy.
 Occasionally, when a blood vessel is punctured during the tattooing procedure, a bruise/hematoma may appear.
 At the same time, a number of tattoo inks may contain hazardous substances, and a proposal has been submitted by the European Chemicals Agency (ECHA) to restrict the intentional use or concentration limit of approximately 4000 substances when contained in tattoo inks.
 According to a study by the European Union Observatory for Nanomaterials (EUON), a number of modern-day tattoo inks contain nanomaterials.
 These engender significant nanotoxicological concerns.
+In October, 2024, an analysis in the European Union found that 9 out of 10 blue and green inks sold were not compliant with the Registration, Evaluation, Authorization and Restriction of Chemicals legislation.

 Certain colours – red or similar colours such as purple, pink, and orange – tend to cause more problems and damage compared to other colours.
-Red ink has even caused skin and flesh damages so severe that the amputation of a leg or an arm has been necessary.
-If part of a tattoo (especially if red) begins to cause even minor troubles, like becoming itchy or worse, lumpy, then Danish experts strongly suggest to remove the red parts.

-In 2017, researchers from the European Synchrotron Radiation Facility in France say the chemicals in tattoo ink can travel in the bloodstream and accumulate in the lymph nodes, obstructing their ability to fight infections.
-However, the authors noted in their paper that most tattooed individuals including the donors analyzed do not suffer from chronic inflammation.
+In 2017, researchers from the European Synchrotron Radiation Facility in France found that some of the chemicals in tattoo ink accumulate in the lymph nodes, obstructing their ability to fight infections.
+However, the authors noted that most tattooed individuals, including the donors analyzed, do not suffer from chronic inflammation.